Yacudzer/terraform-modules/README.md

 1. add_disks_masters
 1. add_disks_workers

-This variables should contain array for disk sizes in gigabytes.
+These variables should contain arrays for disk sizes in gigabytes.
 Better is using template with LVM setup and then add this disks to your logical groups.